X

 Google Pixel Fold

 Google got a lot of things right with its first attempt at a folding phone.
-The large outer screen is great for using when the phone is closed, and its slim design means it doesn't stretch your pockets too much.
-It closes totally flat, too, which makes it very usable as a regular phone when snapped shut, while still letting you take advantage of the 7.6-inch internal screen when you need it.
+The large outer screen is great for use when the phone is closed, and its slim design means it doesn't stretch your pockets too much.
+And its a book-style foldable that closes totally flat, too, which makes it very usable as a regular phone when snapped shut, while still letting you take advantage of the 7.6-inch internal screen when you need it.

-Its overall performance is solid and the cameras are good, too, making it a great all-rounder if you want to dive into the exciting world of foldables.
+Its overall performance is solid and the camera system is good, too, making it a great all-rounder if you want to dive into the exciting world of foldable phones.
 Read our Google Pixel Fold review.

 Samsung Galaxy Z Flip 5

-The Galaxy Z Flip 5 is the biggest leap forward that Samsung's flip phone has seen in years.
-Samsung significantly expanded the size of the cover screen on the outside of the device, meaning you can look up directions, take photos and send messages without opening the phone.
-This, combined with the Z Flip's solid battery life and sturdy design, makes it a top pick.
+The Galaxy Z Flip 5 is the biggest leap forward Samsug's flip phone has seen in years.
+Samsung has significantly expanded the size of the cover screen located on the outside of the device, meaning you can look up directions, take photos and send messages without opening the phone.
+It's this combined with the Z Flip's solid battery life and sturdy design that makes it a top pick.

-The Z Flip 5 may be our favorite flip phone, but there are still some drawbacks.
-At $1,000, it's expensive for a phone without a telephoto camera.
+The Galaxy Z Flip 5 may be our favorite flip phone, but there are still some drawbacks to be aware of.
+At $1,000, it's still expensive for a phone without a telephoto camera.
 And not all apps work natively on the front screen as they do on the Motorola Razr Plus.

 Best compact Samsung alternative